-9. Cli ent Admission packet - SAMPLE.
-10 .
-Ho ours of operation.
-11. 11.
-Home Care Services 0 List of all the services provided directly by your agency and does the list of current services match the licensure application.
+8. Cli ent Admission packet - SAMPLE.
+9. Hours of operation. Но ome Care Services 0 List of all the services provided directly by your agency and does the list of current services match the licensure application.
 0 List of services provided by contract, along with the name of the contracted agency/provider and a copy of the contract to review (PT, OT, Speech Therapist, etc).
 And evidence of current license and /or registration.
-0 System for tracking mandated client monitoring for example but not limited to: i.e. treatments, vital signs, location, etc. 12. prepared to assemble a schedule for all home visits to be completed with the and time during the days the MDH survey team is on-site.
-13. ocess for assuring 24-hour RN coverage with either on duty or on-call for insultation.
-14. 20 hai rec Co age Copies of Policies and Procedures or a list of where to locate the mandated by 2013 law policies and procedures for home care, which may be in the facilities hard copy policy procedure manual or electronic version.
-These required and recommended policies and procedures are listed in the LeadingAge Minnesota Comprehensive Home Care Policy and Procedures Manual , 1 st edition.
-The agency may choose to have additional policies and procedures needed to promote performance, consistency and compliance with standards of practice.
-15. it r did be idence the Policy and Procedure Manual is annually reviewed and current - nay be a document that shows the date the review was completed and who I the review.
-Recommend this task of reviewing the policies and procedures broken up into smaller segments on an established perpetual calendar nedule to be reviewed quarterly or monthly.
-16. hel abs at the locations of all the following documents and information.
-This is a pful practice should the MDH surveyors arrive to conduct the survey in the sence of the director and the personnel in charge are relatively new to their sition and to the agency.
-Home Care License.
-Personnel files that show completion and presence of - Job description
+0 System for tracking mandated client monitoring for example but not limited to: i.e. treatments, vital signs, location, etc. 11. prepared to assemble a schedule for all home visits to be completed with e and time during the days the MDH survey team is on-site. ocess for assuring 24 hour RN coverage with either on duty or on-call for isultation. fac req Ser Ma pro pies of Policies and Procedures or a list of where to locate the mandated by 13 law policies and procedures for home care - which may be in the ilities hard copy policy procedure manual or electronic version.
+These quired and recommended policies and procedures are listed in the Aging vices of Minnesota Comprehensive Home Care Policy and Procedures mual , 1 st edition.
+The agency may choose to have additional policies and ocedures which are needed to promote performance, consistency and impliance with standards of practice. it n did be sch idence the Policy and Procedure Manual is annually reviewed and current - naybe a document that shows the date the review was completed and who the review.
+Recommend this task of reviewing the policies and procedures broken up into smaller segments on an established perpetual calendar redule to be reviewed quarterly or monthly.
+For instance certain policies diprocedures could be assigned to be reviewed each month.

--TB screening

-- Background checks (and soon to be with finger printing and picture) - Home Care Orientation - Current Professional Licenses and/or Certifications - Completed Annual In-service Training for all staff - Information on any contracted staff - System for tracking mandates for education, licensure, etc. - c) List of staff employed in previous 3 years but no longer employed. - d) Policy and Procedure Manual hard copy or access to electronic versions - 17.
-Current copies of home care personnel job descriptions. - 18.
-Facility Quality Assurance Program.
+help abse the locations of all the following documents and information.
+This is a ful practice should the MDH surveyors arrive to conduct the survey in the nee of the director and the personnel in charge are relatively new to their tion and to the agency. a) l Home Care License. - - - - - - - Personnel files that show completion and presence of Job description TB screening Background checks (and soon to be with finger printing) Home Care Orientation Current Professional Licenses and/or Certifications Completed Annual In-service Training for all staff Information on any contracted staff System for tracking mandates for education, licensure, etc. c) l List of staff employed in previous 3 years but no longer employed. d) l Policy and Procedure Manual hard copy or access to electronic versions 16.
+Curi rent copies of home care personnel job descriptions.
+17. Faci lity Quality Assurance Program.